chennuriprateek/Quanta_Video_Restoration-QUIVER-/README.md

 ### 3. `input_args.py`
 - Contains hyperparameters controlling training and testing:
-  - `Num_frames`: Number of frames used as input to the model.
+  - `num_frames`: Number of frames used as input to the model.
-  - `Patch_size`: Patch size for training.
+  - `patch_size`: Patch size for training.
-  - `Future_frames`: Number of frames to the right of the reference frame.
+  - `future_frames`: Number of frames to the right of the reference frame.
-  - `Past_frames`: Number of frames to the left of the reference frame.
+  - `past_frames`: Number of frames to the left of the reference frame.
-  - `Weights_dir`: Checkpoint path.
+  - `weights_dir`: Checkpoint path.
-  - `Load_model_flag`: Boolean flag to load model checkpoints.
+  - `load_model_flag`: Boolean flag to load model checkpoints.
-  - `Lr`: Learning rate.
+  - `lr`: Learning rate.
-  - `Batch_size`: Batch size during training (default batch size for testing is 1).
+  - `batch_size`: Batch size during training (default batch size for testing is 1).
   - `save_path`: Directory to save outputs during testing.

 ### 4. `test.py`